Ryder Ryan: Seattle Mariners

-On December 19, 2022, Ryan signed a minor league contract with the Seattle Mariners organization.
-He was assigned to the Triple-A Tacoma Rainiers, where he pitched in 16 games and registered a 4.58 ERA with 15 strikeouts in 17 2/3 innings of work.
-On June 3, 2023, Ryan exercised an opt-out clause in his contract and was released by the Mariners.
+On December 19, 2022, Ryan signed a minor league contract with the Seattle Mariners.
+He was assigned to the Triple-A Tacoma Rainiers, where he pitched in 16 games with a 4.58 ERA and 15 strikeouts in 17 2/3 innings of work.
+On June 3, Ryan exercised an opt-out clause in his contract and was released by the Mariners.
 He re-signed with the team on a new minor league contract on June 5.
-On August 3, Ryan was selected to the 40-man roster and immediately optioned back to Tacoma.
+On August 3, he was selected to the 40-man roster and immediately optioned back to Tacoma.
 On August 8, Ryan was promoted to the major leagues for the first time.
 On August 11, Ryan pitched the 8th inning of 9–2 win over the Baltimore Orioles, with two strikeouts and a walk in his MLB debut.
-After only one appearance with the Mariners, Ryan was optioned back to Triple-A Tacoma.
-On November 6, Ryan was removed from the 40-man roster and sent outright to Triple-A Tacoma, making him eligible to elect minor league free agency.
+After that one appearance with the Mariners, he was optioned back to Triple-A. On November 6, Ryan was removed from the 40-man roster and sent outright to Triple-A, but he elected minor league free agency.

 Pittsburgh Pirates

 On December 11, 2023, Ryan signed a minor league contract with the Pittsburgh Pirates.
-On March 25, 2024, the Pirates announced that Ryan's contract would be selected after he made the Opening Day roster.
+On March 25, 2024, the Pirates announced that Ryan made the Opening Day roster.
 He notched his first MLB win in a 7–2 victory over the Miami Marlins on March 29, going 1 2/3 innings with two strikeouts and stranding two runners inherited from starter Martin Perez.
 Ryan made 13 appearances for the Pirates, with a 5.29 ERA with 16 strikeouts across 17 innings of work.
 He was designated for assignment by Pittsburgh on July 30.
 Ryan cleared waivers and was sent outright to the Triple-A Indianapolis Indians on August 2.
 On August 12, the Pirates selected Ryan's contract, adding him back to their active roster.
 He was designated for assignment a second time on August 19.
 Ryan cleared waivers and returned to Indianapolis via an outright assignment on August 21.
 He elected free agency on October 1.

-On January 20, 2025, Ryan re-signed with the Pirates organization on a minor league contract. spent all season in Triple-A, then elected free agency on November 6.
+On January 20, 2025, Ryan re-signed with the Pirates organization on a minor league contract.
+He made 42 appearances (three starts) for Indianapolis, with an 8–1 record, 4.73 ERA, and 61 strikeouts across 72 1/3 innings pitched.
+He elected free agency following the season on November 6.

+Los Angeles Dodgers

+On January 28, 2026, Ryan signed a minor league contract with the Los Angeles Dodgers and was assigned to the Oklahoma City Comets.
+He appeared in 26 games, 11 of them starts, and had a 3–5 record and 5.19 ERA with 58 strikeouts.

 International career

 On July 2, 2021, Ryan was named to the roster for the United States national baseball team for the 2020 Summer Olympics, contested in 2021 in Tokyo.
-The team went on to win silver, falling to Japan in the finale.
+The team won the silver medal, losing to Japan in the final.
 Ryan allowed no earned runs across four appearances in the tournament and earned the win in the semifinal game against South Korea.